Hello to my old self,

 Besides, the work just seemed like such a challenging adventure!

 The more you worked, the more your grew, the more excited you got for the future.
-There were pitfalls, sure, but with the support of your fellow students and the educators at your school you got through it!
+There were pitfalls, sure, but with the support of your fellow students and the educators at your school, you got through it!
 You faced it head on, and you won!

 I can do it!

-It’s been a long time since I first sat at my crossroads, but every moment has been filled with amazing experience, new challenges, and accomplishments that have turned me into the amazing person I am today.
+It’s been a long time since I first sat at my crossroads, but every moment has been filled with amazing experiences, new challenges, and accomplishments that have turned me into the amazing person I am today.

 I am glad I made the choice I did.

 To myself a year ago, and to everyone who has a dream, who needs a change, or who faces a big decision, know that you can accomplish anything you put your mind to – all for a better you and a better tomorrow.